Flame Colour Meaning

 Flames in a gas oven should burn with a blue flame colour, meaning complete combustion, as with other gas appliances.
 Blue flame in gas oven applies to the flame color of propane or natural gas cooktops, as well.

-Why is a Blue Flame for LPG (Propane) and Yellow-Red Flames on Burning Wood?
+Why do we see Blue Flames for LPG (Propane) and Yellow-Red Flames on Burning Wood?

 The LPG (propane) is a blue flame because complete combustion creates enough energy to excite and ionize the gas molecules in the flame.
 The exception is a gas fireplace having yellow or red flames, for a more realistic look.